 The famous Bible teacher H.A.
 Ironside struggled with pride.
 After a period of struggle, he went to a friend for advice about dealing with this pride.
-Someone counseled him to put signs on his front and back with large written Bible verses about pride.
+This man counseled him to put signs on his front and back with large Bible verses about pride.
 He was to carry them throughout the city streets, calling out these verses.
-This was designed to abolish his pride.
+This act was an attempt to abolish his pride.
 Dr. Ironside said that he followed that advice.
 When he finished, his first thought was, “There is no other person in this area dedicated enough to do such a thing!!!”

 These errors have one thing in common–they lose sight of Christ!